newmancroos/DotNetCore10AndCSharp14/README.md

 * **Composition** - What an object made of. ex.
 A Car is composed of different parts such as Wheel, Seats ...
 * **Aggregation** - What can be combined with the object. ex.
 Person object not related to Car object but we can combine Person as a driver of a car object

+## Access Modifiers

+* **public:** Access is not restricted.
+Members declared as public can be accessed from any code, anywhere.
+* **private:** Access is limited to the containing type.
+Members declared as private can only be accessed from within the class or struct in which they are defined.
+* **protected:** Access is limited to the containing class or types derived from the containing class.
+This means protected members are accessible within the same class and in any class that inherits from it.
+* **internal:** Access is limited to the current assembly.
+Members declared as internal can be accessed by any code within the same assembly (e.g., a single project or DLL), but not from outside that assembly.
+* **protected internal:** Access is limited to the current assembly OR types derived from the containing class (even if those derived types are in a different assembly).
+This combines the accessibility of protected and internal.
+* **private protected:** Access is limited to the containing class OR types derived from the containing class within the current assembly.
+This is a more restrictive combination than protected internal.
+* **file:** This modifier is used for file-scoped types and is only available in C# 11 and later.
+It makes the declared type visible only within the current source file.
+File-scoped types are typically used for source generators.